 This scholarship is awarded in memory of Adelyne Jean Wear who was the founding secretary to the Superintendent/President of Southwestern College from 1961–1975.

 Amelia Poveda was born in the city of Tampico, Taumalipas Mexico and passed away on February 18, 2001.
-Despite being raised by a single parent and enduring many hardships as a young child she went on to study nursing at the Universidad Autonoma de Mexico in mexico City where she received her degree in nursing and subsequently worked as a registered nurse.
+Despite being raised by a single parent and enduring many hardships as a young child she went on to study nursing at the Universidad Autonoma de Mexico in Mexico City where she received her degree in nursing and subsequently worked as a registered nurse.
 While studying at the university she met Gustavo Poveda and they married.
 It was through Amelia's support that her husband was able to pursue his degree in Architecture.

-Ameilia Poveda was a strong woman who cared deeply for her family.
-To spend more time with her children she worked as a Teacher's Aide at the Elementary and Jr. high School her children attended.
+Amelia Poveda was a strong woman who cared deeply for her family.
+To spend more time with her children she worked as a Teacher's Aide at the Elementary and Jr. High School her children attended.
 However, she never lost her passion for medicine or learning.
 She believed in life-long learning and enrolled in courses at San Diego City College throughout her life.
 Amelia was a great proponent of higher education and encouraged and supported all of her children to pursue higher education.